-If you are looking for 50 fabulous mommy daughter date ideas to help you bond and reconnect, then you have come to the right place!
+If you are looking for 50 fabulous mother daughter date ideas to help you bond and reconnect, then you have come to the right place!

 I think it’s safe to say that most girls absolutely love the idea of spending some one-on-one special time with their mom.
 There is something magical about stepping away from the craziness of everyday life where school, work, cleaning, cooking and other household chores tend to dominate our time and thoughts.